 If the profile entry "Unseen-Sequence" is present and non-empty, then show will remove each of the messages shown from each sequence named by the profile entry.
-This is similar to the "Previous-Sequence" profile entry supported by all MH commands which take 'msgs' or 'msg' arguments.
+This is similar to the "Previous-Sequence" profile entry supported by all MH commands which take "msgs" or "msg" arguments.

-Path: To determine the user's MH directory Current-Folder: To find the default current folder Unseen-Sequence: To name sequences denoting unseen messages showproc: Program to show messages mhnproc: Program to show messages with multi-media content mhl(1), more(1), next(1), pick(1), prev(1), scan(1)
+Path: To determine the user's MH directory Current-Folder: To find the default current folder showproc: Program to show messages mhl(1), more(1), next(1), pick(1), prev(1), scan(1)